Nerrotok/hangman-game/README.md

 # Setting Up

 In order to run this program you will need to have npx and Node.js installed.
-If this is done, use the command line to go to the directory "hangman-game" and enter "npm start".
+If this is done, use the command line to go to the directory "hangman-game", install the dependencies with "npm install" and enter "npm start".
 After a short while the app should be running on localhost:3000.

 # Usage